 You can check out the full post for Pumpkin Pie Liqueur to make a homemade treat that is perfect in this cocktail, added to coffee, or your favorite desserts.

-- Place the water, sugar, and brown sugar in a saucepan over med-high heat and bring to a boil while whisking.
+- Place the water, sugar, and brown sugar in a saucepan over medium-high heat and bring to a boil while whisking.

 - Add the remaining ingredients, except the rum, and turn down the heat.
 Simmer, whisking occasionally, for 30 minutes.